Louisiana Truck Accident Attorney

 - Pain and suffering

 Claims involving truck drivers will also often involve the trucking company since the driver is often on company time during the accident.
 Trucking companies now offer unique technology which is often embedded within the truck itself and monitor the trucker’s speed, brakes, and route (among other things).
-This type of data will assist in establishing the liability in a personal injury claim.
+This type of data can assist in establishing liability in a personal injury claim.